HCL-TECH-SOFTWARE/dx-docker-compose/README.md

       - ./volumes/core/wp_profile:/opt/HCL/wp_profile
 ```

-> **_NOTE:_** By applying the above change, your any change you do in DX Core will only be persisted in the running Docker container.
-Your changes will be lost as soon as the container is stopped.
+> **_NOTE:_** By applying the above change, any change you apply in DX Core will not be persisted.
+All your changes will be lost as soon as the container is stopped.

 ## Starting the environment